growdigital/forestgarden.wales/content/blog/first-forest-garden-design-job.md

 draft: false
 ---

 I’m proud to have finished my first paid forest garden design.
 It was a remote job, which I chanced upon via Facebook.
+The client wanted an outline forest garden plan made, saying:

+> “I intend to convert my ⅓ acre seaside patch to a mini forest garden”.

+They seemed to be very pleased with the result, which is always a relief and very satisfying!

+> “I'm just delighted with the plan!
+It's everything I wanted and much more.”

 It was all done remotely, so I traced the plot in [Inkscape](https://inkscape.org) from the satellite view in [Google Maps](https://www.google.co.uk/maps), and then exported the paths to a <abbr title="Computer Aided Design">CAD</abbr> format.
 Because I exported the measurement scale as well, it was relatively easy to scale it up to lifesize in [QCAD](https://qcad.org/en/).